Laztaitai/alx-low_level_programming/0x02-functions_nested_loops/README.md

-Readme for functions and nested loops
+This is my readme for functions and nested loops